 How do you collect and analyse all the data?

-We install sensors connected to the Internet of Things3 (IoT).
+On older trainsets, we install sensors connected to the Internet of Things2 (IoT).
 That’s what we call remote diagnostics.
 Output from the sensors is limited to select data of our choosing.
 Once we’ve analysed that, we know when to expect a breakdown.

 So there are two levels of predictive maintenance?

 Absolutely.
 The first is condition-based maintenance (CBM).
 At this level, which is extremely advanced, we receive innumerable data points covering all of the train’s variables.
 At the second level, we use remote diagnostics to collect targeted data, which is often binary.
 Obviously, this type of maintenance is less precise, because native networks can transmit about 1,000 times more data than the sensors we install for remote diagnostics.
 Right now, 280 SNCF trainsets are equipped with the most recent technology, which lets us do CBM, and 2,000 are set up for remote diagnostics.
 We’re the only ones in the world doing predictive maintenance on this scale.

 Which lines are the most technologically advanced?

 How does this benefit your passengers?

 I’m tempted to tell them, ‘Relax.
 We’re “spying” on your train.’
 If anything goes wrong, we know about it in real time, and we build in a lot of redundancy.
 For example, if the air conditioning breaks down in one trainset, the other coaches can compensate.
 With Francilien and Regio 2N trainsets, we can look ahead and know with 95% certainty whether a failure will happen in a week, in two days or in three.
 Over the past two years, we’ve cut breakdowns by more than half in trainsets with remote diagnostics, and by nearly two-thirds on lines with predictive maintenance.

 And that improves on-time performance?

 Unquestionably.
-Here’s an example: in the past, of the 100 Francilien trainsets at Paris Nord station, and in the past nine of them were always offline for maintenance.
+Here’s a case in point: we have 100 Francilien trainsets at Paris Nord station, and in the past nine of them were always offline for maintenance.
 Today that number has dropped to six.
 That’s a significant difference, because we can use available assets to make the network more robust—by adding an extra train at rush hour, for example.

 reduction in train maintenance costs